taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: **"This is *beautiful*.
 Where did it come from?"**

-Serena: **"Many years ago, two members of your Green Haven council visited us, with a magnificent wooden dresser, and a beautiful outfit made of the finest eSyrup cloth we had ever seen.
+Fili: **"Many years ago, two members of your Green Haven council visited us, with a magnificent wooden dresser, and a beautiful outfit made of the finest eSyrup cloth we had ever seen.
 It was just the right size for a child barely old enough to run.
 Your Councilors showed us the face of their child, then asked us to safeguard this outfit, and never show it to anyone, unless a child from their Green Haven should ever have to beg us for sanctuary."**

 Eireena: **"The cloth called 'cuttlefish skin', a new kind of eSyrup textile that can be 'voltage-treated' by the electrical activity of your nervous system.
 It can extend your homeostatic range -- help you survive both colder and hotter environments, filter and withstand an enormous amount of radiation.
 With practice, it can even camouflage its wearer *completely*, rendering you, practically speaking, *invisible*."**